 Kyrgies' eco-friendly house slippers and shoes go through traditional felting techniques.
 Local artisans in Kyrgyzstan make these stylish numbers by hand.
 Furthermore, this brand employs women artisans in places where they have limited opportunities.

-From its sustainable materials, traditional techniques, and artisan support to being climate-neutral certified, Kyrgies is an all-around ethical brand.
-The brand's slippers are ideal for easy slip-on home use, making them a perfect natural lifestyle choice.
+From its sustainable materials, traditional techniques, and artisan support to being climate-neutral certified, Kyrgies is an all-around ethical brand with a minimal carbon footprint.

 Helping to address the vast opportunities that favor men in Nepal, Baabuk employs a large number of women artisans.
 So, you're not only protecting the environment but also supporting employment opportunities for women when you shop from them.